loopandlearn/LoopFollow/readme.md

-Call for developers: Because we have switched to Omnipod 5, we no longer are using Loop or Nightscout.
+Because we have switched to Omnipod 5, we no longer are using Loop or Nightscout.
 I will not be able to do maintenance on the features related to those.

+The Loop and Learn Team will keep the Loop Follow app going; it will stay at this repository.
+Additional documentation can be found on the [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) page.

+If you are having problems with the app, please post in the [Loop and Learn Facebook group](https://www.facebook.com/groups/LOOPandLEARN).
+Your post should indicate that your question is related to Loop Follow.
+If you do not use Facebook - please add an Issue at this GitHub repository with your problem.

-If you are interested in assisting to keep this app maintained and work on new features and improvements for Loop and Nightscout functionality, please reach out.
+If you are interested in assisting to keep this app maintained and work on new features and improvements for Loop, iAPS and Nightscout functionality, please reach out.
+Issues and Pull Requests in GitHub are monitored and will get a response.

 ## Loop Follow
 ![screenshot](https://user-images.githubusercontent.com/38429455/93782187-436e8880-fbf8-11ea-8709-e2afba692132.png)